Lynne Hermle

 Read full biography at www.orrick.com

-Lynne Hermle, a Silicon Valley employment partner, has a long track record of winning high-profile jury trials on behalf of industry-leading clients, defeating class certification and obtaining summary judgment.
+Lynne Hermle, a Silicon Valley employment partner, has a decades long track record of winning high-profile jury trials on behalf of industry-leading clients and defeating class certification on discrimination and wage class actions.

 Lynne led the trial team that obtained a complete defense verdict for Kleiner Perkins in Pao v.
 Kleiner Perkins, the high-stakes gender discrimination and retaliation case that garnered intense international media scrutiny.
 In naming Lynne “Litigator of the Week” for this victory, American Lawyer described her effective voir dire and how she “steadily poked holes in Pao’s testimony.”
 The Recorder called Lynne’s cross-examination “masterful” and Bloomberg reported that her “charismatic, intimidating oratory made her the trial’s breakout star.”

-In recognition of these successes and career trial work, Lynne was inducted into the American College of Trial Lawyers in 2017.
+In recognition of these successes and her high-profile career trial work, Lynne was inducted into the American College of Trial Lawyers in 2017.
+She is a fellow in the International Academy of Trial Lawyers and many other trial related organizations.

 Posts by: Lynne Hermle